top of page

 About Jennifer

 Jennifer S. Wallace wrote a self-published non-fiction children's book: When He Opened His Eyes: Gordon’s Story about her firstborn in 2009.
 She writes articles and poems for Sister Triangle, an online women's magazine, and is a member of the Saskatchewan Writers' Guild.
 Miss G and Me: A Daughter's Memoir, is based on her relationship with her mom and won third place in the 2020 John V. Hicks Long Manuscript Award presented by the Saskatchewan Writer’s Guild.
+Miss G and Me was chosen for One Book One Province by the Saskatchewan Library Association in 2024.
 Jennifer was born and raised in Saskatoon, Treaty Six Territory.
 She lives there with the loves of her life, John, Imogen, Isaac and their two dogs.
 She loves teaching kindergarten and judo, singing, painting, buying too many children’s books, reading, and dreaming about playing her guitar.

 bottom of page